 - 1. Subject to the provisions of these Statutes the Warden and Fellows may at their discretion apply the funds of the College in such manner and to such purposes as they may from time to time determine to be most conducive to the advancement of learning, science, and education in the College and the University, special regard being always paid to the advancement of the studies of Law and History. - 2.
-In and for the purposes of these Statutes 'existing' means existing at the time when these Statutes come into operation.+ - 3.
+In and for the purposes of these Statutes 'existing' means existing at the time when these Statutes come into operation. † - 3.
 The existing Statutes of All Souls College are hereby repealed.
 But (except where herein expressly provided) this repeal shall not affect any right or interest acquired or liability incurred under any of the enactments hereby repealed nor the conditions of tenure of any emoluments held by virtue of such right or interest.
-Nor shall this repeal affect the validity of any By-Law or Regulation made or other thing done under the authority of any of the enactments hereby repealed, except so far as any such By-Law or Regulation is inconsistent with these Statutes; and it shall not revive any enactment, provision, or requirement by the said existing Statutes repealed.
+Nor shall this repeal affect the validity of any By-Law or Regulation made or other thing done under the authority of any of the enactments hereby repealed, except so far as any such By-Law or Regulation is inconsistent with these Statutes; and it shall not revive any enactment, provision, or requirement by the said existing Statutes repealed. - 4.
+In the Statutes and By-Laws, unless the contrary intention appears, words importing the masculine include the feminine and vice-versa.

-&lt;sup>† 25 June 1925 and (Form of Accounts and Audit) 1 February 1926.
+[†] 25 June 1925 and (Form of Accounts and Audit) 1 February 1926.